Barbados

 that you see Harrison's Cave, Bathsheba (incredible coastline),

-or the Malibu Centre and you can get to the capital, Bridgetown,
+You could visit a Rum Distillery or the Malibu Centre and you can

-by bus - it can be quite an experience to see how many people they
+get to the capital, Bridgetown, by bus - it can be quite an experience

-can cram on board!!!
-Or get away from it all; try finding some of
+to see how many people they can cram on board!!!
+Or get away from

-the lovely, unspoilt beaches illustrated and take a picnic!
+and take a picnic!

 Activities